ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher at Yale University working with [John Murray](https://murraylab.org).
-I was previously a PhD student at Rutgers University with [Michael Cole](https://www.colelab.org/).
+I am a postdoctoral research scientist working on computational neuroscience and artificial intelligence at the T.J.
+Watson Research Center, [IBM Research](https://research.ibm.com/).
+I was previously a postdoctoral researcher at Yale University working with [John Murray](https://murraylab.org).
+I obtained my PhD in Neuroscience at Rutgers University with [Michael Cole](https://www.colelab.org/).

 I am based in NYC.